-Now, from my Mum’s place to Manchester city centre it takes about twenty to thirty minutes depending on traffic.
+Now, from my Mum’s place to Manchester city centre by car, it takes about twenty to thirty minutes, depending on traffic.
 The bus which comes down her road takes nearly an hour, why?
 Because it takes in a tour of various small estates within the larger housing estate of Wythenshawe, then takes another tour around Sharston and Northenden, eventually ending up in Piccadilly.

 The tram is no quicker.
 It too takes the passenger on a tour of Wythenshawe before passing through Chorlton and Trafford and finally ending up in Manchester.

 Cornbrook is a place I’ve never heard of before.
 It’s a remote tram staging post at the outskirts of the city centre.
 It looks like a vast industrial area where in the recent past, passengers from Manchester airport have to change to get to the city centre.
 Metrolink have done a lot of advertising recently telling the public that we no longer have to change at Cornbrook for the city centre: Wrong!
 You can go a stop further to Deansgate, the very edge of the city but if you want to go to the heart of the city, Piccadilly for instance, you still have to change trams so sorry Metrolink, your publicity is just not true!